esmini/esmini/README.md

 ### pyodrx
 [pyodrx](https://github.com/pyoscx/pyodrx) is a Python based road network creation framework.
 The idea is to write road networks in a high-level script format and automatically generate the OpenDRIVE (1.4 as of today) XML counterpart.

+### ALKS scenarios
+[OSC-ALKS-scenarios](https://github.com/arauschert/OSC-ALKS-scenarios) is a collection of scenarios for Automated Lane Keeping System testing.
+"BMW has taken on the task of implementing the test scenarios from the ALKS regulation using OpenSCENARIO and OpenDRIVE resulting in a bundle of XML files executable with standard compliant simulators."

 ### Scenario video clip generator
 [esmini-visualizer](https://github.com/matthewcoyle-cpc/esmini-visualiser) is a tool to automatically generate video visualizations of scenarios.

 Note that it does not seem to work with Anti-Alias filtering.
-Therefore make sure to run EgoSimulator without Anti-Alias by providing argument "--aa_mode 0".
+Therefore make sure to run `esmini` without Anti-Alias by providing argument `--aa_mode 0`.

 ### Scenario editor
 [RControlStation scenario editor](https://github.com/vedderb/rise_sdvp).
 An embryo to an OpenSCENARIO editor, part of Self-Driving Model Vehicle Platform (SDVP).